CATECHISM CLASS FOR THE 2023-2024 SCHOOL YEAR

 + + +

 1.)
 What is Catechism/Confirmation class?
-It is a comprehensive, in-depth study of our Lutheran Christian faith, based on Holy Scripture and provided by our Lutheran Church body's Small Catechism.
+It is an in-depth study of our Lutheran Christian faith, as found in Holy Scripture alone and taught from our Lutheran Church body's Small Catechism.
 The Catechism is an excellent summary of the Bible written by pastor, teacher and Church reformer, Rev. Martin Luther.
 So theologically-solid is the Catechism that it is fittingly called the "The People’s Bible."

 Our two-year study will focus especially on Bible passages found in the Small Catechism which serve the purpose of nurturing and strengthening catechumens in the one true Christian faith.
 The curriculum we use is entitled: “The Lutheran Christian Faith as Taught in Rev. Martin Luther’s Small Catechism.”

 Why do we have a Catechism/Confirmation class?
-Youth Catechism instruction, as with adult Catechism instruction, serves the purpose of preparing young men and women in their formative years to become communicant members of Holy Trinity or St. James Lutheran Churches and supporters of the same, and life-long communicant members of the Lutheran Church-Missouri Synod; that is, faithful partakers of the Lord's Supper until their last breath.
+Youth Catechism instruction, as with adult Catechism instruction, serves the purpose of preparing young men and women in their formative years to become communicant members of Holy Trinity or St. James Lutheran Churches and supporters of the same, and life-long communicant members of the Lutheran Church-Missouri Synod; that is, faithful partakers of the Lord's Supper all the days of their lives.

 PLEASE READ & TAKE TO HEART.
-It is fully expected of catechumens, along with those already confirmed, that they attend the Divine Worship service on Sundays faithfully and regularly with their families.
+It is fully expected of Catechism students that they attend the Divine Worship service on Sundays faithfully and regularly with their families.
 Catechism Class WITHOUT life in the Church – Divine Worship – honestly makes very little sense.
 This can be compared to a student athlete attending sports practices, but then being a no-show for the games.
 What parents would want that for their child?
-What coach would be okay with it!
+What coach would be okay with it?
+None.

-And so, please understand - and have the same mind as I do as your pastor - that IT IS NOT GOOD for students to only come to class and NOT to attend Church with their families.
-Since the Christian is to be instructed all his or her life in the faith, catechumens also ought to attend Sunday school or Bible study on Sunday mornings.
+And so, please understand - and have the same mind as I do as your pastor - that IT IS NOT GOOD for catechumens to only come to class and NOT to attend Church with their families.
+Since the Christian is to be instructed all his or her life in the faith, students of the Catechism also ought to attend Sunday school or Bible study on Sunday mornings.

-So I implore you all in the Lord Jesus as Christian parents to please bring your young Confirmation son or daughter; your whole family to Church.
+So I implore you in the Lord Jesus as Christian parents to bring your son or daughter attending Catechism class - along with your entire family - to the Sunday Divine Service as often as you can.

 Let God’s Word encourage and guide you, parents and catechumens: "Remember the Sabbath Day, to keep it holy."
 (Exodus 20:8) “Draw near to God, and He will draw near to you.”
 (James 4:8) “Seek the Lord while He may be found; call upon Him while He is near.”
 (Isaiah 55:6) “Let us not neglect meeting together [for Divine Worship], as some have made a bad habit of doing, but let us encourage one another and all the more as you see the Day of the Lord approaching.”
 (Hebrews 10:25)